quantumlib/Qualtran/docs/reference/qualtran/Bloq.md

 `**vals`
 : The input classical values for each left (or thru) register.
-The data types are guaranteed to match `self.registers`.
-Values for registers with bitsize `n` will be integers of that bitsize.
-Values for registers with `shape` will be an ndarray of integers of the given bitsize.
-Note: integers can be either Numpy or Python integers.
-If they are Python integers, they are unsigned.
+The data types are guaranteed to match `self.signature`.
+Values for registers with a particular dtype will be the corresponding classical data type.
+Values for registers with `shape` will be an ndarray of values of the expected type.